-The Hazard Perception Test Explained.
+The UK Hazard Perception Test Explained.

 The hazard perception section of the theory test uses 14 video clips, 13 of which have 1 developing hazard and 1 video clip has 2 developing hazards.
 You score points by clicking the mouse button when you see a developing hazard.
 If you judge when to click correctly you will score 5 points per clip, down to 1 point if you click a bit late.
 Click too early or too late and you score nothing!
-The main problem tends not to be seeing the hazard, rather judging when to click for the developing hazard.
+The pass mark (2016) is 44 out of a possible 75 marks.

 When is a hazard a developing hazard?

-How To Pass Theory Test Tip: Be ready the developing hazards are often at or very near the beginning of the clip.
+Be ready the developing hazards are often at or very near the beginning of the clip.
 If you are not ready you may miss or be late clicking for the hazard, losing you points.
-Special needs